NICD-UK/project-template/README.md

 4. exploring data in `reports/wrangle`

 available in [Python](https://www.python.org) or [R](https://www.r-project.org).
 Answer **Python** or **R** to the [Language](#language) prompt during setup for the relevant template scripts.
 All template scripts include code to read from and write to the appropriate data directories.
 The template scripts for describing and exploring data generate reports for the cleaned and wrangled data, respectively.
 There is also a template script for presenting data in `presentations/` available in [Quarto](https://quarto.org).

-## Recommendations

-For the best experience it is recommended to use the project template with [Visual Studio Code](https://code.visualstudio.com) for Python projects and [RStudio](https://posit.co/products/open-source/rstudio/) for R projects.